fabric8io/Next/Evaluation.md

    the API same while changing provider implementations etc (current jenkins -> something new and sane).

-2. RBAC.
-It might be easier to handle authentication and authorization in a consistent fashion at the API g/w than make each service understand the osio way of doing things.
+2. Role Based Access Control (RBAC).
+It might be easier to handle authentication and authorization in a consistent fashion at the API gateway than make each service understand the osio way of doing things.

 3. Anything else that might make sense like load balancing, rate limiting etc